How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Prolonged or excessive use: If symptoms continue for more than 3 days, stop using this medication and contact your doctor.
+Prolonged or excessive use: If symptoms continue for more than 3 to 5 days, stop using this medication and contact your doctor.
 Excessive or prolonged use of this medication may make congestion worse.

 Medical conditions: If you have difficulty urinating because of an enlarged prostate, heart disease, high blood pressure, glaucoma, overactive thyroid, advanced hardening of the arteries, or diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.